The Production Outage — Where the Fix Was Worse Than the Bug

 We had been running a pool of 10 for months.

 The hot fix took six minutes to write.
-Set spring.datasource.hikari.maximum-pool-size explicitly per service in the production profile.
+Bump api’s maximum-pool-size from 10 to 40 in the environment’s properties file.
 Redeploy.

-Apps started.
-Traffic resumed.
+Runtime timeouts stopped.
+Traffic recovered.
 The team lead sent the “we’re back” Slack message.
-It was pre-lunch, morale was high, we’d caught it fast.
+It was pre-lunch, morale was high, we’d caught the outage fast.

 We had also, without realising it, made the next deploy a bigger problem.

 The number we’d picked for the pool wasn’t chosen against a total budget.
-It was chosen against the previous value in a spirit of “we clearly weren’t running with enough headroom, let’s give ourselves more.”
-Nobody sat down and did the arithmetic across every service and every dyno.
-And when the next deploy landed — six hours later, a routine PR — the outage came back, worse.
+It was chosen against the previous value in the spirit of “we clearly weren’t running with enough headroom, let’s give ourselves more.”
+Nobody sat down and did the arithmetic across every service, every dyno, and every deploy transition.
+And when the next deploy landed — six hours later, a routine PR — the outage came back, this time a completely different kind.

 5. The arithmetic every backend team should be doing